 Universal Display generates revenue by entering into long-term agreements with our customers through (1) commercial supply agreements for the purchase of specific OLED materials and/or (2) patent license agreements related to the manufacture of display and lighting devices.
 Commercial supply agreements often involve multi-year purchase commitments for mass production facilities, which gives customers volume discounts and preferential pricing.Competitors offering OLED or competing lighting technologies include Sumitomo Chemical (TSE:4005), Idemitsu Kosan (TSE:5019), and Cynora.

-Universal Display's revenue growth over the last three years has been strong, averaging 20.8% annually.
-But as you can see below, last year has not been especially strong, with quarterly revenue growing from $146.2 million to $169 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Universal Display's revenue growth over the last three years has been strong, averaging 22.3% annually.
+But as you can see below, this quarter wasn't particularly strong, with revenue growing from $136.6 million in the same quarter last year to $146.6 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, Universal Display’s inventory days came in at 554, 211 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.
+This quarter, Universal Display's DIO came in at 498, which is 150 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-Gross margins have been relatively stable over the last year, averaging 78.1%.
-Universal Display's gross margins remain one of the highest in the semiconductor industry, driven by strong pricing power from its differentiated chips.
+Gross margins have been relatively stable over the last year, averaging 76.7%.
+Universal Display's gross margins are some of the best in the semiconductor peer group, driven by strong pricing power from its differentiated, value-add products.

-Universal Display reported an operating margin of 48% in Q4, up 0.9 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Universal Display reported an operating margin of 53.1% in Q2, up 7.9 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending down over the last year, averaging 46.8%.
-However, Universal Display's margins remain one of the highest in the industry, driven by its strong gross margins and economies of scale generated from its highly efficient operating model.
+Universal Display's operating margins have been trending up over the last year, averaging 48%.
+On top of that, the company's margins are some of the highest in the semiconductor industry, driven by its highly efficient operating model and economies of scale.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Universal Display's free cash flow came in at -$8.74 million in Q4, down 120% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Universal Display's free cash flow came in at -$8.4 million in Q2, down 137% year on year.

-Universal Display’s average return on invested capital (ROIC) over the last 5 years of 64.2% implies it has a strong competitive position and is able to invest in profitable growth over the long term.
+Universal Display's average return on invested capital (ROIC) of 56.7% over the last five years implies that it has a strong competitive position and was able to invest in profitable growth over time.

-With a market capitalization of $6.05 billion Universal Display is among smaller companies, but its more than $577.8 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+With a market capitalization of $6.64 billion, Universal Display is among smaller companies, but its $559.1 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-Universal Display may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-We think Universal Display is a solid business.
-We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last three years.
-On top of that, its impressive gross margins are indicative of robust pricing power, and its impressive operating margins are indicative of an highly efficient business model.
+When considering an investment in Universal Display, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+There are several reasons why we think Universal Display is a great business.
+First, its revenue growth has been strong.
+And while its cash burn raises the question of whether it can sustainably maintain its growth, the good news is its impressive gross margins are indicative of robust pricing power, and its impressive operating margins are indicative of a highly efficient business model.

-The Wall St analysts covering the company had a one year price target of $145.8 per share right before these results, implying that they saw upside in buying Universal Display even in the short term.
+Wall Street analysts covering the company had a one year price target of $161.2 per share right before these results, implying that they saw upside in buying Universal Display even in the short term.